openstack/releases/doc/source/reference/process.rst

 #.
 Add the new branch to the list of branches in the periodic-stable job
    templates in openstack-zuul-jobs.
 For example, see https://review.openstack.org/545268/.

-#.
-Email openstack-discuss list to remind PTLs that cycle-highlights are due
-   this week so that they can be included in release marketing preparations.

 Between RC1 and Final
 =====================